Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 ### Handling native results

-It's recommended to hide the original search results to avoid displaying them while Nosto is initializing.
-This prevents any possible confusion for users and avoids visual flickering of the page.
+Nosto will attempt to display the original search results in case Nosto service is unavailable or can't be reached.
+In addition, the original products are made available for the SEO crawlers, improving the page's ranking in the search engines.
+To make it possible, it's recommended to hide the original search results instead of removing or blocking them.

 The best approach is to add `ns-content-hidden` class name to the same element you are targeting with `contentCssSelector` or `categoryCssSelector`.
 This class name will be stripped away by Nosto automatically as soon as the script is initialized.